ankrutik/notes/Pour Over Dial In.md

 		- Mumbai's water (filtered) is okay but not good enough
 		- I think it affects the mouthfeel too, heavy creamy smooth.
 	- Temperature
 - Ratio
+	- Use to adjust mouth feel more than taste
+	- See [[Bypass with Coffee]] to try out impact of various ratios
+	- By roast...
+		- darker - tighter
+		- lighter - wider
+	- Standards
+		- Personal
+			- Stick between 1:10 and 1:12
+		- Community
 			- 1:14-1:17, depending on roast level
-		- darker- tighter, lighter- wider
 - Bloom
 	- Agitation
 		- No agitation